Software Engineering Graduate Courses

 MET CS 773 Software Quality Management

 Theory and practice of quality assurance and testing for each step of the software development cycle.
 Verification vs. validation.
 Test case design techniques, test coverage criteria, and tools for static and dynamic analysis.
 Standards.
 Test-driven development.
 QA for maintenance and legacy applications.
 Experimental approaches.
-4 credits. [ 4 cr. ]
+Prereq: MET CS 673; or instructor's consent. [ 4 cr. ]

 MET CS 893 Agile and Advanced Software Engineering Methods